 Language files are located in the lang/ folder.
 To translate messages, copy the en.json file into your target language folder (e.g. fr, de) and edit the values.
 Reload the plugin after changes to apply new messages.

 This section lists public methods exposed by the plugin for use in other plugins.
 You can call these via the CallHook method.
-Make sure the plugin is loaded before calling its API to avoid null reference errors.
+Ensure the plugin is loaded before calling its API to avoid null reference errors.

 These are custom hooks that other plugins can listen for.
 Simply define a method with the same name and expected parameters in your plugin to handle the event.
 Hooks are triggered at key moments and are useful for extending or reacting to plugin behavior.